odys-z/hello/docsphinx/lectures/lect03/recursive.rst

     f(2) = 2 ⋅ f(1).
 ..

-Here f() is a recursive function.
+Here :math:`f()` called itself, that's a recursive function.
 We can push it a little bit further:

 .. math::